 If you want something a little more authentic and with a bit of worn-in charm, how about a used kimono?
 There's a wonderful used clothing store called "Chicago" in the Teramachi shopping street district, and the entire second floor is dedicated to kimonos of all sorts.
 These are real pieces of traditional clothing, not tourist junk.
-Used clothing is famously kept in excellent condition, so there are usually no worries about stains, tears, etc. (give it a look over before you buy just in case though).
+Used clothing in Japan is famously sold in excellent condition, so there are usually no worries about stains, tears, etc. (give it a look over before you buy just in case though).
 From light summer yukatas for girls to the cool (in both style and temperature) shorts and shirt combo for men called a jinbei, Chicago has it all - and at amazing prices.
 Even if you already have your own kimono and just want to pick up a new obi or other accessories, it's worth stopping by here to browse their impressive selection.
-(The selection of regular vintage clothes at Chicago is worth checking out as well)

 You'll see tenegui for sale all over the city - even at temples and shrines - but the best selection is available at a chain of stores called Eirakuya/RAAK.
 This company is Japan's oldest cotton merchant, so they know their stuff!
 They have locations in downtown Shijo and Gion, as well as a store on the south side of Kyoto Station near the entrance to the shinkansen bullet train.

 Here's a really off the wall souvenir to bring home with you: ema.
 These are the wooden boards that you see hanging at Shinto shrines with worshipers' wishes written all over them.
 Centuries ago, horses were offered as gifts to the gods at local shrines.
-When this was prohibitivly expensive for some people, they would instead offer a drawing (絵) of a horse (馬) on a wooden board.
-Eventually, this simply became known as an ema (絵馬), and took on a life of it's own as a way to ask the gods for favors.
+When this was prohibitivly expensive for some people, they would instead offer a drawing (絵, e) of a horse (馬, ma) on a wooden board.
+Eventually, this simply became known as an ema (絵馬), and took on a life of its own as a way to ask the gods for favors.

 If knives or cooking are your thing, you've probably already heard about Aritsugu.
 This cutlery shop goes way back to 1560, when the owners used to make samurai swords for the imperial family.
 In the 19th century, the emperor left Kyoto and laws were passed prohibiting the public carrying of swords.
 So Aritsugu made a shift to more practical blades.
-At first, they produced carving knives for making wooden Buddhist statues, and you can still see a variety of strange bladed tools for carving wood, gardening and clothcraft, and bamboo splitting in the back of the shop.
+At first, they produced carving knives for making wooden Buddhist statues, and towards the back of the shop you can still see a variety of strange bladed tools for carving wood, gardening, clothcraft, and bamboo splitting.
 Eventually, Aritsugu moved into kitchen knife production as more people started to cook at home in the modern era.
 Their kitchen knives are still made using the same techniques that produced the finest swords for some of Japan's most famous samurai.

 Locals will tell you that this is THE place to buy knives, and the collection of blades is impressive to say the least.
 The display cabinets on the left side of the shop are filled with specialty knives for chefs.
 Blades more than a foot long come in both left- and right-handed varieties, all measured for use on various types of fish.
 This is probably not what you're here for, so take a look at the all-purpose kitchen knives in the lower display case running down the center of the shop.
 Most of these blades come in two styles: western style and Japanese handles.
 Ask to see the same knife with different handles.
 You'll see how the center of gravity shifts from the back to the front when you pick up each style of knife, allowing you to choose how you want to control the blade.